-Finally, for real ocean waves not only four-wave interactions determine the evolution of the wave spectrum.
-Wind input and dissipation due to whitecapping are relevant, and these processes may effect the kurtosis of the sea surface as well.
-However, it has been shown in this paper that in particular the nonresonant nonlinear transfer acts on a short time scale which is much shorter then the time scales associated with wind input and dissipation source functions used in wave forecasting (Komen et al, 1994).
-Hence, one would expect that the expression for kurtosis found in this paper (cf Eq.
-(29)) should be relevant in nature.
-Nevertheless, nonlinear focussing may result in steep waves.
-If their steepness exceeds a certain threshold one would expect a significant amount of wave breaking, thus limiting the height of these waves, and effecting the extreme statistics.
+For real ocean waves, not only four-wave interactions determine the evolution of the wave spectrum.
+Wind input and dissipation due to white-capping are relevant, and these processes may affect the kurtosis of the sea surface as well.
+However, it has been shown in this paper that in particular the nonresonant nonlinear transfer acts on a short timescale that is much shorter then the timescales associated with wind input and dissipation source functions used in wave forecasting (Komen et al. 1994).
+Hence, one would expect that the expression for kurtosis found in this paper [(29)] should be relevant in nature.
+Nevertheless, nonlinear focusing may result in steep waves.
+If their steepness exceeds a certain threshold, one would expect a significant amount of wave breaking, thus limiting the height of these waves, and affecting the extreme statistics.
 A realistic, deterministic model of wave breaking is needed to assess the importance of wave breaking in these circumstances.
 It may be more effective, however, to try to compare results from the present approach directly with observations of extremes collected over a long period.

-Acknowledgement The author acknowledges useful and stimulating discussions with Miguel Onorato.
+Acknowledgments.
+The author acknowledges useful and stimulating discussions with Miguel Onorato.
 His presentation during the 2001 Wise meeting in Canada gave stimulus to have a fresh look at wave-wave interactions and freak waves.
 Furthermore, the author thanks Theo van Steyn for providing the Runge-Kutta software for accurate integration of a set of ordinary differential equations.
-Finally, the author thanks Anthony Hollingsworth and Martin Miller for critically reading the manuscript.
+Last, the author thanks Anthony Hollingsworth and Martin Miller for critically reading the manuscript.